For a faster, more profitable home sale

-Let’s face it, there is never enough storage space in our homes and most of us would be embarrassed to have others look inside our closets.
+Let’s face it, there is never enough storage space in our homes and most of us are embarrassed to have others look inside our closets.

-Declutter your closets by gathering up boxes, totes, garbage bags, permanent marker and tape.
-Label your boxes; keep, mend, donate, yard sale, or throw away.
+Start by gathering up boxes, totes, garbage bags, permanent marker and tape.
+Label your boxes; keep, repair, donate, yard sale or throw away.

-Donate or toss out the items you don’t plan to keep.
-For clothing that needs repairing, give yourself two weeks to mend them.
+For clothing that needs repairing, give yourself two weeks to mend them or drop them off at your local clothing repair shop.
 If at the end of that time you still haven’t fixed them, throw them out.

-Do you have enough room to install another rod for more hanging space?
-Is there room for more shelving?
+Do you have enough room to install a low-hanging clothing rod?
+Is there room for shelving along one side?
 How about a rack to organize your shoes?

-Go to your local home supply store and look at ready-made closet organizers.
-There are so many inexpensive options to choose from.
-Home buyers LOVE closet organizer systems!
+Visit your local home improvement store to look at and get good ideas for ready-made closet organizers.
+There are so many affordable options to choose from.

 Take advantage of the vertical space in your closet.
 Maximize closet storage by going all the way from the floor up to the ceiling.

-If you plan on storing folded items like sweaters and jeans, try placing them in see-through bins to keep them looking neat and organized.
+If you plan on storing folded items like sweaters and jeans, place them in see-through bins to keep them looking neat and organized.